Code-Institute-Submissions/balennouri-pp5/README.md

 Below, you can find my future plans for the website:

 * As a user, i can read about the store (About Page)
-* As a user i can comment on products
 * As a site user I can add profile image to my account
 * As site user I would get a welcome email when I sign up.
 * As a customer, I want to track the status of my order.